joshualouderback/joshualouderback.github.io/_posts/2016-01-29-ActionManagement.md

 ### Management\: ###

-When I approached implementing actions, one of the biggest things I wanted was self-management.
+When I approached implementing Actions, one of the biggest things I wanted was self-management.
 I didn't want some complex system managing a simple system, especially when there is no need.
 If a player creates an action and they care about it, they will store it within whatever object cares about it.
 This way if they care to pause or cancel it they don't need to go looking for it.
-Also, since actions are bound to objects, if you don't want an action to persist, then attach to an object that will eventually be destroyed.
-You can use this to your advantage in some cases when binding logic with actions.
+Also, since Actions are bound to objects, if you don't want an action to persist, then attach to an object that will eventually be destroyed.
+You can use this to your advantage in some cases when binding logic with Actions.
 For example, a boss's attack sequence will automatically end when the boss is destroyed.
 Lastly, one the benefits of using coroutines is that we don't need to add an extra system to manage it, since the engine is already managing it for us.
 The only thing we need to manage are the coroutines themselves, but that is easily done by making the action manage itself.
-And due to the nature of how actions are structured, which we will get into below, the main "managers" of actions are the top most actions in the hierarchy.
+And due to the nature of how Actions are structured, which we will get into below, the main "managers" of Actions are the top most Actions in the hierarchy.
 Any part of the hierarchy will affect the rest, so having them manage themselves and each other is a logical direction to go.
-Now onto the first and major "manager" of actions, sequences!

 ---

+### Action Managers\: ###

+In the previous article we laid out the base class of all Actions, but they referenced something known as an ActionManager as their parent.
+Action Managers are an extension of the Action class to reduce memory footprint, support the interface we want and maintain performance.
+Since Actions are hierarchical, we want to ensure that they all of their children have the same target as their parent, pause and unpause with their parent and cancel with their parent.
+Those are what the Action Manager class offers us and now let us see how we support that with the ActionManager implementation:

+{% highlight c# %}
+// The "Managers" of Actions (groups and sequences) public abstract class ActionManager : Action
+{
+  // Since every action relies on these, but always look to their parent,
+  // then we abstracted them out to the managers to reduce memory footprint protected Actions target_ = null;
+  protected bool paused_ = false;

+  // Children need to get the parents target to know who to ask to start
+  // and stop their coroutines
+  public Actions GetTarget() { return target_; }

+  // Since the managers control pausing and resume we need to override the request
+  // virtual functions of the children Actions public override void Pause() {
+    // We may not be our own parent if(parent_ == this)
+      paused_ = true;
+    else
+      return parent_.Pause();
+  }
+  public override void Resume() {
+    // We may not be our own parent if(parent_ == this)
+      paused_ = false;
+    else
+      return parent_.Resume();
+  }
+}
+{% endhighlight %}

+>

+Now that we got the ground work of ActionManagers out of the way, we can move onto the first and major "manager" of Actions, Sequences!

+---

 ### Sequences\: ###

-Sequences are the main "manager" of actions, because every action belongs within some sequence, even if it is just one action.
+Sequences are the main "manager" of Actions, because every action belongs within some sequence, even if it is just one action.
 We can easily represent a sequence as a queue, since it has all the properties of a sequence:

 * First in first out, which maintains our order.
 * Front access only, therefore we can't update the next action until the front is done and removed.

-With something to manage the order of our actions and when to notify the next action, we have basically stripped out all of the annoyances of writing what we used to call "simple code".
+With something to manage the order of our Actions and when to notify the next action, we have basically stripped out all of the annoyances of writing what we used to call "simple code".
 We can really call it "simple code" now that we only have to focus on what the logic is.

 {% highlight c# %}
 public class ActionSequence : Action
 {
-  // The sequence of actions, placed in queue to maintain FIFO private Queue<Action> sequence = new Queue<Action>();
+  // The sequence of Actions, placed in queue to maintain FIFO private Queue<Action> sequence = new Queue<Action>();

+  // In case we want to add a sequence to a sequence or a sequence to a group public ActionSequence(ActionManager manager)
+  {
+    // Set our parent to them
+    SetParent(manager);
+    // And set our target as theirs target_ = manager.GetTarget();
+    // Add ourselves to them
+    AddAction(this);
+  }

   // Constructor binding the sequence to a game object public ActionSequence(GameObject target)